Skip Navigation

 Tell your representative and senators to cosponsor and support the Bipartisan PSLF Payment Completion Fairness Act (S. 1331/H.R.
 2949).

-The Public Service Loan Forgiveness (PSLF) program has the potential to be a lifeline for teachers, higher education faculty, education support professionals, and others who work in the public sector and are saddled with federal student loan debt.
+The Public Service Loan Forgiveness (PSLF) program has been a lifeline for teachers, higher education faculty, education support professionals, and others who work in the public sector.
+More than 900,000 individuals have been able to take advantage of the program and receive student loan forgiveness.

-Under the program, if they make 120 monthly payments on federal student loans and complete at least 10 years of service, they are eligible to have their remaining loan balance forgiven.
+Under the program, if borrowers make 120 monthly payments on federal student loans and complete at least 10 years of service, they are eligible to have their remaining loan balance forgiven.
+However, more can be done to reach additional public sector workers.